Wendy Kimani: 201213

 On 13 August 2013, Kimani released her debut album, My Essence, stylized as ME.

 2014

-In February 2014, she, Lenana Kariba and Charles Kiarie starred in television film, Die Husband Die!, a story about Lynette (Kimani) living a loveless marriage with a much elder man (Charles Kiarie), that she falls in love with a younger man (Lenana Kariba).
+In February 2014, she, Lenana Kariba and Charles Kiarie starred in television film, Die Husband Die!, a story about Lynette (Kimani) living a loveless marriage with an older man (Charles Kiarie), but she falls in love with a younger man (Lenana Kariba).
 On 20 May 2014, Kimani featured Sauti Sol's Bien Aime in her new single "Haiwi Haiwi".
 The song was shot and directed by Mushking.
 In November that year, she released her second single for 2014, "Chali", shot and directed by Enos Olik.
 The song is a bit old school and has some jazz chords.

 2015present

 In early April 2015, Gilad Millo an Israeli former deputy ambassador based in Kenya, featured Kimani his hit single "Unajua", a Swahili word for "Do You Know".
 A song that talked about two former lovers contemplating about their current love life gone sour.
 The song was critically acclaimed, a massive hit and receiving much air play in both radio and television stations making it one of Kenya's best 2015 songs.